 Preventing Reemerging Influenza: The Crucial Role of Hygiene and Sanitation

-Theodore Galvani May 10 0 Comments
+Daniel Whiteside May 10 19 Comments

 Influenza, commonly known as the flu, has made its presence felt throughout history, reappearing in different forms and causing disruptions globally.
 Each reemergence brings new challenges, but also renews our focus on strategies to curb its spread.
 This article dives into the critical role of hygiene and sanitation in this ongoing battle.